erikpukinskis/prototype-narrative-editor/load.md

  - send the module id down to the browser with a block id (means we need some concept of block ids)
  - load it client side and inject it into the DOM

-How we can have a working server:

-When we make a change:
- - which servers are live? load the freshest libs. reload them.
- - which servers are baked? load them on a different port with the fresh libs and mark those live

-When we commit a change:
- - mark the lib baked.
- - which servers are baked? unload all the fresh libs. leave the committed ones. or go back to the db and get the most recently committed one. reload the servers.

 `load.js`: